 OK, we’ll just go right ahead and admit that technically this is “grilled” fruit, but doesn’t “flame-broiled fruit” sound so much better?

-Anyway, this week we’ve been grilling fruit because 1) It’s summer and we have amazing fruits on hand; 2) We’ve already got the grill on anyway; and 3) We’ve got a serious dragon obsession going on in our house right now.
+Anyway, this week we are serving grilled fruit because 1) It’s summer and we have amazing fruits on hand; 2) We’ve already got the grill on anyway.

-Since there’s been lots of talk about dragon fire at our house, we decided to liven up our meals with a little bit of “flame-broiled” fruit.
+In case you haven’t tried it before, “flame-broiled fruit” is an amazing culmination of a summer barbecue.
 Fruit that’s been cooked over a grill takes on a whole new appeal as the sugars are condensed and caramelized.
 The end result is an intensely sweet and slightly smoky flavor.

 There are really not many rules when it comes to grilling fruit.
 You can grill just about any fruit, and it’s worth experimenting to decide what’s your favorite (peaches and pineapples are a family favorite in our house).
 Once you cut up your fruit, you can brush it lightly with oil, but you don’t have to.
 Some people brush the fruit lightly with sugar, syrup, or honey, but you don’t have to.
 (It’s so sweet anyway!)
 See?
 It’s basically a free-for-all.